 How to Plant

-Allow enough space (1-1/2 – 2 feet) between tomato plants to permit good sun penetration and air circulation.
+Allow enough space (1-1/2 – 3 feet) between plants to permit good sun penetration and air circulation.
 Plant the tomatoes deep in the soil, up to the first set of leaves or deeper.
 Roots will form all along the stem.
 Water deeply (long periods of time, once or twice a week) to encourage roots to grow down into the soil.
 Once the plants are established, start them on a biweekly fertilizer program.

 Tip: In northern climates use Wall O’ Waters to protect transplants from frost and speed production.

 Tomatoes are vines.
 They need support to keep the fruit off the ground.
 Tomato cages will support the plant without additional ties.
 Until the plants grow that is… Tomatoes don’t know when they have a good thing going and often out grow their cages.
 At that time, use bamboo poles or tree stakes and tie the plants with twine or covered wire (see Plant Supports & Twine).
 Place the twine around a main stem and pull it gently toward the stake.
 Secure the twine to the stake.

 No Bloom – What Happened?

 Tomato plants that receive fertilizer too high in nitrogen will do a couple of things, none of which are good.
 They may not bloom at all, or they may drop the blossoms before the fruit has set.
 In order to prevent this from happening, use an organic fertilizer low in nitrogen or one specifically formulated for tomato plants.

 Once the plants begin blooming, you may need to hand pollinate, especially if your tomatoes are growing inside a greenhouse where there are no natural pollinators.
 To hand pollinate, you will need a small brush to pick up pollen from one flower and gently transfer it to another.
 Just tip your brush from flower to flower and pretend you are a bee.